List of EastEnders characters introduced in 2005: Ritchie Scott

+Ritchie gives her full name as "Richmal" when confirming her presence at one of Phil's recorded police interviews.
+Although no further details are given about her personal life, Ritchie references "the missus" in one episode, suggesting she is either a lesbian or bisexual.

 Honey Mitchell

 Honey Mitchell, played by Emma Barton, is employed by Yolande Trueman (Angela Wynter) as a "honey trap" to see if her husband Patrick (Rudolph Walker) is willing to commit adultery.
 During the set up Honey meets Billy Mitchell (Perry Fenwick).
 They soon become attracted to each other, and finally become a couple in December 2005.
 Honey becomes pregnant by Billy, and gives birth to a girl, Janet, on their wedding day in September 2006.
 Honey and Billy have a second child, Will Mitchell, November 2007.
 However Billy's lies and deceptions ultimately lead to Honey leaving Billy in September 2008.

 Nora Swann

 Nora Swann, played by Pamela Cundell, appears in five episodes between December 2005 and February 2006.
 She is introduced as the ill mother of Mike Swann (Mark Wingett).

 She first appears when Mike's former wife and daughter, Rosie Miller (Gerry Cowper) and Dawn Swann (Kara Tointon), visit her in hospital.
-She gets on well with Rosie and Dawn but doesn't appear to get on well with Mike.
+She gets on well with Rosie and Dawn, but does not appear to get on well with Mike.
 Her illness is the reason Mike comes to Walford and stays with the Millers.
-She dies on 16 February 2006 of pneumonia with Rosie at her side.
+She dies on 16 February 2006 from pneumonia, with Rosie at her side.